nicklockwood/SwiftFormat/README.md

 > A. Almost certainly.
 If you figure out how, please create a pull request with the instructions.

-*Q. I don't like how SwiftFormat indented my code*
+*Q. I don't like how SwiftFormat formatted my code*

 > A. That's not a question (but see below).